Why it might be time to review your goals!

 Set 1-3 goals.

-- Check out my previous blog on how to set goals HERE.
 This will help give you an idea of how to set a decent goal.

 Develop your plan of how to actually achieve this goal

 - You might break this down in a few ways such as the monthly targets, the weekly targets and even the daily targets

 Identify your barriers to you reaching your goal